 Here, we propose a randomized controlled trial designed to evaluate the efficacy of mass and targeted azithromycin strategies for child mortality.
 In the rural northwestern district of Nouna in Burkina Faso, we propose to randomize villages to biannual mass azithromycin distribution or placebo.
 This study was designed by CRSN and UCSF partners to confirm the results of MORDOR I, evaluate an alternative health systems distribution point (the vaccine visit) for delivery of azithromycin to young children, and to provide a platform for evaluation of potential mechanisms behind the effect of azithromycin by collecting and processing additional specimens and tests.

 - Determine the efficacy of biannual mass azithromycin distribution versus placebo in children aged 1-59 months for reduction in all-cause mortality.

-- Determine the efficacy of targeted azithromycin distribution to infants during the first DTP vaccine visit for prevention of all-cause under-5 mortality.
+- Determine the efficacy of targeted azithromycin distribution to infants during an early infant healthcare visit (approximately 5th through 12th week of life) on infant mortality.

 - Determine the mechanism behind the effect of biannual mass azithromycin distribution for reduction in child mortality.